 H.T.
 “Hank” O’Neal was not only a great criminal lawyer (successfully using the Anatomy of a Murder defense in two celebrated acquittals he spearheaded)but was also an innovative civil litigator, particularly in the area of wrongful death and personal injury trials.

 Mr. O’Neal was among the first plaintiff’s attorney in Middle Georgia to use courtroom mock up exhibits (model of a bridge, automobile parts, propane tanks, etc.) and expert witnesses in the area of economics, engineering and medicine.
 Under his leadership, the firm successfully experimented with and used “day in the life” videos (to illustrate disability), video depositions and accident reconstructionists with engineering backgrounds, many years before this became a common practice.Mr.
 O’Neal was joined in his practice by Manley F. Brown in 1969.

-Mr. Brown and Mr. O’Neal practiced together for 14 years, preparing and trying many cases, both civil and criminal, before juries.
-In particular, Messrs.
-O’Neal and Brown tried a series of civil fraud and personal rights infringement cases which resulted in record setting verdicts in the Middle Georgia area.
-Mr. Brown is a Fellow in the American College of Trial Lawyers and in the International College of Trial lawyers and in the International Academy of Trial Lawyers.
+Manley is a long time fellow of both the American College of Trial Lawyers and the International Academy of Trial Lawyers.
 In 1972, he designed the first trial advocacy course ever taught at the Mercer University Law School and taught it for more than 40 years.
 He also served as Chairman of the State Disciplinary Board and the Board of Bar Examiners.